 I hate to give the cop-out answer, but: it depends.
 The best NPK ratio for vegetables (or fruit, or anything you are growing) depends on the plant, and also on your soil.

 For example, let’s say your soil is a bit low in nitrogen, and you want to grow lettuce, which requires lots of nitrogen.
 In that case, you will want to use a fertilizer that is high in nitrogen – that is, the first of the three numbers (the “N” in “NPK) should be high.

 You can also add manure to your soil, since manure contains high levels of nitrogen.
 For instance, chicken manure contains about 1.5% nitrogen by weight, according to Wikipedia.

 It is important to remember that more is not always better with fertilizer.
 If you use too much of a fertilizer that is high in nitrogen, it can cause excessive green growth at the expense of flower and fruit development.

 This would mean that you would get very tall, green, leafy tomato or pepper plants with not much fruit at all!
-For more information, check out my article explaining NPK ratios in fertilizers.

 Before adding fertilizer to your garden, always get a soil test to determine where your nutrient levels stand.
 For more information, check out my article on how to do a soil test.